obsinity/obsinity/documentation/architecture/forwarding-and-stream-ingest.md

   - Shared mapping to `EventEnvelope` and idempotency option.

 - Phase D — Hardening
-  - Retry strategies, DLQ wiring, metrics, dashboards, structured audit logs.
+  - Retry strategies, UEQ wiring, metrics, dashboards, structured audit logs.

 ---
 This design lets Obsinity act both as a central telemetry store and as a hub to publish events to other systems, while allowing ingestion from existing event streams.